 Other kinds of files are just misunderstood.
-A user who downloads a 'disk image' file named NarfGame.dsk.gz" may conclude it is "corrupted" when it is rejected by an emulator program of fails to convert to diskette with DSK2FILE.
-But, all that's required is to decompress the .gz file using WinZIP to produce a true .dsk disk image file.
+A user who downloads a 'disk image' file named NarfGame.dsk.gz" may conclude it is "corrupted" when it is rejected by an emulator program or fails to convert to diskette with DSK2FILE or ASIMOV.
+But, all that's required is to decompress the .gz file using WinZIP or similar utility to produce a true .dsk disk image file.

 A source of possible confusion for IIgs users is the occasional .shk or .sdk file which looks fine but is rejected as damaged by GS-ShrinkIt.
 The problem may be that the file was created by a Mac owner.
-Sometimes these Mac-created Shrink files unShrink fine using GS-ShrinkIt; sometimes, not.
+Sometimes these Maccreated Shrink files unShrink fine using GS-ShrinkIt; sometimes, not.
 Before trashing a "damaged" .shk or .sdk IIgs file, try running it through Balloon.